-Join David Powers for an in-depth discussion in this video Setting the maximum file size, part of Uploading Files Securely with PHP.
+Join David Powers for an in-depth discussion in this video Setting the maximum file size, part of PHP: Uploading Files Securely.

 In many cases you probably want to limit the size of files that can be uploaded to the server.
 Even if you put a prominent warning alongside the form field.
 People often don't know how big a file is so they'll just hope for the best.
 But imagine their frustration if they're on a slow connection, wait for the file to upload, and then it's rejected.
 To avoid this situation, you can prevent the browser from even attempting to upload files that exceed a particular size.
 The maximum size needs to be specified in bytes.

 So right at the top of the script, going to add a new line on line two, and then specify the maximum.
 Store it as a variable.
 Although it needs to be specified in bytes, you can very easily get PHP to do the calculation for you.
 So let's make it 50 kilobytes.
 So 50 times 1024.
 And the way that you prevent larger files from being uploaded is to create a hidden field in the form.
 But its vital that this hidden field comes before the file input field.